How to start a business

 The Co-operative Bank acts as an introducer only to AXA Insurance, and will not provide any advice in relation to insurance products.
 The Co-operative Bank will receive commission on business insurance policies purchased through this introductory service.

-We've teamed up with our preferred 3rd party provider Assurant to provide a market leading Business Concierge Package which has been designed, delivered and is serviced with your needs at heart.
+At The Co-operative Bank, we've teamed up with our preferred third party provider Assurant to provide a market leading Business Concierge Package which has been designed, delivered and is serviced with your needs at heart.

 Learn more about the Business Concierge